How to Apply

 - Research productivity (presentation, publications)

 - Alignment with the mission and aims of the PhD program

 - Alignment with the interests and goals of specific faculty members and their labs

 - We are especially interested in students whose experiences as well as interests align with specific faculty members and their labs.

-- Quality of the student’s personal statement
+- Quality of the student’s academic and personal statements

 - Letters of reference